 Ananda Village Residential Membership Process

-For families with children, the best way to explore life at Ananda is to participate in the annual Family Yoga Retreat or Inner Adventure Camp.
+- For families with children, the best way to explore life at Ananda is to participate in the annual Family Yoga Retreat or contact us for more opportunities.
 You can also plan a more informal visit during the summer, when we may have family housing available in Banyan House.
 Please call the Village Reception Center at (530) 478-7500 so that we can work in the best possible way to accommodate your individual family’s needs.

-These three programs provide good experiences to help you evaluate whether you want to consider becoming a residential member of Ananda Village.
-There are additional programs (Experience Ananda, Living Discipleship and Chandi) for those who are accepted into the membership process.
-The process from entering introductory programs all the way to establishing residency at Ananda Village takes time.
+These programs provide good experiences to help you evaluate whether you want to consider becoming a residential member of Ananda Village.
+There are additional programs (Experience Ananda, Living Discipleship and Chandi Ashram) for those who are accepted into the membership process.
+The process from entering introductory programs all the way to establishing residency at Ananda Village takes time (approximately one year).
 We have found that allowing enough time for people to fully understand the community and the commitment of membership, before accepting them as members, is crucial to their fulfilling life as a resident member.

 If you cannot take time away from work or family to go through the specific membership programs and process, you can choose to live close to the Village, and participate as a local Ananda Sangha member.
 Many people find it advantageous or appropriate to have their own home in the local area, and connect with Ananda as they are able to.